-The last standing desk we’ve reviewed is the Flexispot.
-It’s a slightly more budget-friendly option and it measures in at 48-inches by 30-inches.
+Another standing desk we’ve reviewed is the Flexispot.
+It’s a slightly more budget-friendly option, and it measures 48-inches by 30-inches.
 We turned to Kris Carlon for our review, and you can read his thoughts right here:

 Select versions of the Flexispot standing desk can save preset heights, but the most basic model offers simple up and down options.
-It’s fully motorized either way, so you can leave your manual crank behind.
+It’s fully motorized either way so that you can leave your manual crank behind.

 The best of the rest:

-If you tend to keep a lot on your desk, the Uplift V2 is ready to lift it.
+If you keep a lot on your desk, the Uplift V2 is ready to lift it.
 The motorized beast can handle up to 355 pounds at a time, plenty more than you can probably even fit on your desk.
-You can also customize the appearance of your V2 with four frame colors and dozens of desktop materials including a fill-size whiteboard.
+You can also customize the appearance of your V2 with four frame colors and dozens of desktop materials, including a full-size whiteboard.